des4maisons/til/til.md

+* If your automation experiences a timeout during a `git clone` on `git ls-remote`, it's possible that `git` is expecting user input, such as a password to decrypt your private key (which in my case was empty!)
 * An LWRP in chef is a Lightweight Resource or Provider.
 Chef provides 2 ways of implementing a resource (say).
 You can subclass a Chef::resource and write your own getters and setters, or you can define a resource using a simple DSL.